lupyuen/lupyuen.github.io/src/what.md

 _What's Apache NuttX RTOS?_

 Think Linux, Ubuntu, Manjaro, Arch, ...
-But a lot __smaller and simpler__.
+But a lot __smaller and simpler__!

 NuttX is a __tiny operating system__ (10 MB) that boots on a __micro SD Card__ and provides a Command-Line Interface.
 (Pic above)